 How to do?

-Practice this mudra when doing meditations.
-It’s perfect when you do it early in the mornings with a fresh mind.
+Practice this mudra when meditating.
+It’s perfect when you do it before sunrise, at the time of Brahma Muhurta.
 Touch the tip of your index finger with the tip of your thumb.
 The other three fingers, you may keep it straight or just keep it free, doesn’t matter even if they are slightly bent.
 This is a very commonly used mudra when practicing meditations.

 This is a very beneficial mudra and anyone can practice this.